• Skip to primary navigation

 Ingredients

-• 2 eggs
+• 2-3 eggs

 • 2 tablespoons milk of choice

-• salt and pepper to taste
+• pinch of kosher salt and pepper or to taste

 Instructions

 • Place egg mixture in the microwave.
 Cook on high for 1.5-2 minutes.
 Stir and enjoy.
 If still really undercooked, cook another 30-45 seconds.
-If mostly cooked remove from microwave, they'll continue to cook just a bit.
+If mostly cooked remove from microwave, it'll continue to cook just a bit.

-• Top with sliced tomato.
-Enjoy
+• Top with sliced tomato, if desired.
+Enjoy.

 Notes